0xsuid/msr-security-awareness/doc/INSTALLATION.md

 3. Create Database & Load Dataset:

-    **NOTE**: Execution of below script may take **a lot of time**, if you don't have extra time then you might want to continue without creating indexes - which may speedup execution of SQL queries.
+    **NOTE**: Execution of below script may take **a lot of time**, if you don't have extra time then you might want to continue without creating indexes (which may take little bit more execution time for SQL queries).

     1. Using Indexed Database - Execution time is **~3-4 HOURS**.

     ```
-    createdb swhgd-popular-4k
+    createdb -U postgres swhgd-popular-4k
     cd data/popular-4k/
-    psql swhgd-popular-4k < load.sql
+    psql -U postgres swhgd-popular-4k < load.sql
     ```

     2. Using NON INDEXD DB - Execution time is **~30-40 MINS**.

     ```
-    createdb swhgd-popular-4k
+    createdb -U postgres swhgd-popular-4k
     cp process/sql/load_no_index.sql data/popular-4k/
     cd data/popular-4k/
-    psql swhgd-popular-4k < load_no_index.sql
+    psql -U postgres swhgd-popular-4k < load_no_index.sql
     ```

     If you just want to explore then I would like to recommend that you should go with 2nd option - non indexed db.